 Employees need to feel valued and heard.
 Appreciation of good work is imperative.
 A manager whose opinion is taken into consideration feels motivated and wants to contribute whole-heartedly toward the success of the organization.

 The culture of appreciation should also reflect fairly in appraisals.
 An inclusive organization identifies managers who can be entrusted with leadership roles and empowers them.

 A culture of advancement creates progressive leaders

 An inclusive workplace values excellence and provides growth opportunities along with coaching, mentoring and training.
 Women leaders for example would do well with provisions like crèche for children and a competitive maternity policy.

-It’s simple, if we want better leaders inclusivity is the way forward.
+It’s simple, if we want good leaders, inclusivity is the way forward.
 As the quote goes, “Diversity is being invited to the party, inclusion is being asked to dance!”